 In 2012, Seton Hill's Biology Program initiated research through the Howard Hughes Medical Institute Science Education Alliance's PHAGES (Phage Hunters Advancing Genomics and Evolutionary Science) project, while the Coordinated Program in Nutrition and Dietetics began a multi-year research collaboration with Walter Reed National Military Medical Center.
-Also in 2012, the university modified its leadership structure and introduced Michael Poll, Seton Hill's first vice president of enrollment management.

 Hazard Yet Forward